 Since 1995, Mitsubishi Heavy Industries’ A-UT robot has been one of Japan’s most trusted machines for checking the safety of nuclear power plants.
 This advanced underwater robot was specially made to inspect areas that are too dangerous for humans.
 For almost three decades, it has worked quietly under the surface, protecting Japan’s most powerful energy sources.

 The A-UT robot is a heavy and powerful machine, weighing around 881 pounds.
-It is used to inspect pressurized water reactor (PWR) vessels, which are deep underwater and filled with strong radiation and pressure.
+Operators use it to inspect pressurized water reactor (PWR) vessels, which sit deep underwater and contain strong radiation and pressure.
 No human can safely enter such environments, but this robot can move and work there with great precision.

 The robot measures about 5.9 feet in length and is fitted with wheels, thrusters, and vacuum-pad feet.
 These features help it move smoothly on both flat and curved surfaces, even in strong water currents inside the reactor.